First published on 7 November 2017, updated on 2nd August 2021

-When we talk about search engines, many would assume that we’re talking exclusively about Google (and in the UK, this is often the case).
-There are, however, many other search engines out there around the world, from Baidu (China) to Yandex (Russia).
-Whilst Google continues to dominate the Western market in 2020 with an 87.5% market share in the UK, challenger search engines like Microsoft’s Bing have pushed to eat up some of this share in recent years.
+In the Bing vs Google debate, many would automatically assume Google takes the crown from both users and digital marketers when it comes to preference and overall user experience.
+Whilst Google continues to dominate the Western market in 2021 with an 87.7% market share in the UK, challenger search engines like Microsoft’s Bing have pushed to eat up some of this share in recent years.

 Despite living in Google’s shadow, Microsoft has been honing its search offering during this time and has seen great results in paid search in particular.
 The Bing equivalent to Google Ads, Microsoft Advertising, has made significant financial strides: although the most recent quarterly revenue growth fell slightly short of expectations, the company’s revenue has been increasing by an average of 12.07% per quarter over the past three years.